 - Pain and suffering.

-In some cases, the injury victim may be able to sue for punitive damages.
-However, punitive damages generally require a showing of extreme or outrageous conduct, or intentional actions by the defendant to injure the plaintiff.9
+In some cases, you may be able to sue for punitive damages.
+However, punitive damages generally require a showing of extreme or outrageous conduct or intentional actions by the defendant to injure you.9

 Waterpark accidents can end in a fatal accident or drowning death.
 By filing a wrongful death lawsuit, the surviving family member may be able to sue for damages after a loved one is killed because of someone’s wrongful act.10